votca/votca/share/doc/methods.rst

 reasonable results out of the iterative process, the reference distributions should be of good quality (little noise, etc).

-votcacan create initial guesses for the coarse-grained potentials by boltzmann inverting the distribution function.
+VOTCA can create initial guesses for the coarse-grained potentials by Boltzmann inverting the distribution function.
 If a custom initial guess for an interaction shall be used instead, the table can be provided in *:math:`<`\ interaction\ :math:`>`.pot.in*.
-As already mentioned, votcaautomatically creates potential tables to run a simulation.
+As already mentioned, VOTCA automatically creates potential tables to run a simulation.
 However, it does not know how to run a coarse-grained simulation.
 Therefore, all files needed to run a coarse-grained simulation, except for the potentials that are iteratively refined, must be provided and added to the in the settings XML-file.
-If an atomistic topology and a mapping definition are present, votcaoffers tools to assist the setup of a coarse-grained topology (see chapter [sec:usage:cgrun]).
+If an atomistic topology and a mapping definition are present, VOTCA offers tools to assist the setup of a coarse-grained topology (see chapter [sec:usage:cgrun]).

 To get an overview of how input files look like, it is suggested to take